This post may contain affiliate links. Read the full disclosure

 If you are visiting Kuranda by Skyrail or Scenic Rail, you will have the chance to see this glorious waterfall up close at the lookout points.

-If you are driving to Kuranda by car, it is a quick 7-minute drive to the Barron Falls lookout and an easy walk through the rainforest to the lookout point.
+If you are driving to Kuranda by car, it is a quick 7-minute drive to the Barron Falls lookout and easy walking tracks through the rainforest to the lookout point.

 If you love markets filled with unique handmade wares, souvenirs and accessories, you will love the Kuranda Markets!

 Tip: If the markets are one of your must-see Kuranda sights, visiting between Thursday and Sunday is best as the markets are not open every day of the week.

 The Kuranda Original Rainforest Market has been running since 1978, when a group of local artists first kicked them off.
 They have since grown and become a key attraction in Kuranda Village.

 You will find eco crafts made from recycled materials, hand-crafted wares, gourmet regional eats and fresh produce.
 They are contemporary art, clothing, jewellery, homemade food and much more.

 The Kuranda Heritage Markets run all year round and are undercover, so even if it’s raining, you can still enjoy wandering around the different stalls.
 They are located in a rainforest setting and are also home to Birdworld and the Kuranda Koala Gardens.

 The Kuranda Heritage Market has a wide range of market stall, with locally produced souvenirs, arts & crafts, jewellery, gemstones & clothing.
 You will also find organic produce from the region, spices and healthy treats to enjoy.

 Opening Hours: Thursday to Sunday from 10:00 AM to 3:00 PM.